brson/treasuretree/solana-hackathon.md

 - The Rust API documentation is insufficient.
-- Solana programs having access to the standard library, but a not-quite compatible version of the standard library, was the source of multiple confusions, including
+- Solana programs having access to the standard library, but a not-quite compatible version of the standard library, was the source of multiple confusions, including:
 - `HashMap` seems to just panic on any operation, which manifests as a mysterious access violation.
   We spent hours looking for our bug when we should have just not